 For someone looking for a well-organized, highly-committed community of volunteers, we recommend Sadhana Forest which is part of the international community of Auroville, 6km north of Pondicherry, in Tamil Nadu, South East India.

 Their main mission is reforestation and water conservation, with an emphasis on permaculture.
-Sadhana Forest India has always tried to involve the local community with its activities before it initiates any change on the ground.
-They feel that it is very important to involve the community with any changes to the area, and to receive the communities’ feedback to better understand the challenges they face, and how to share their experience and knowledge to help with those challenges.
+Sadhana Forest has always tried to involve the local community with its activities.
+The cowerkers initiate changes on the ground indeed.
+They know that it is important to involve the community with any changes to the area.
+Furthermore to receive the communities’ feedback to better understand the challenges they face, and how to share their experience and knowledge to help with those challenges.
 This is a totally vegan community which really sets a great example of sustainable lifestyle.

 If you are looking to combine your volunteer efforts withan authentic Hindu spiritual experience, you should consider this Eco Yoga Ashram in Mayapur, West Bengal – India, a beautiful subtropical island located right on the sacred Ganges river.
 This is one of nine islands, considered one of the holiest places in the world.